 I love to read; one of the perks of writing is that I can explore my interests in marine biology, anthropology, and archaeology and call it research.
 Then, I can weave bits of the science and history into my stories and call it work!
 I call the whole process my briar patch, and I think Uncle Remus would approve.

-I’m honored that WorldReader, Books for All!, has chosen some of my books to be a part of their project to provide “loaded” electronic devices to children in poorer countries.
-It really tickles me to think about one of my books about American Indians being read by a child in Africa!
+I’m honored that WorldReader, Books for All!, a literacy project sponsored by Amazon, The Bill and Melinda Gates Foundation, Microsoft, and others, has chosen some of my books to be a part of their project to provide electronic devices to children in poorer countries.
+It really tickles me to think about one of my books about Native Americans being read by a child in Africa!
 India!
 Or China!

 Although I was born and raised in Oklahoma, I now live in Washington State with my husband.

-More news!
-My one-man show starring Rudy Ramos: Geronimo, Life on the Reservation, based upon Geronimo’s life after he was sent to the reservation, was a hit at the High Chaparral Reunion in Tucson on March 22, 2014.
+More info about my Geronimo show: My one-man show starring Rudy Ramos: Geronimo, Life on the Reservation, based upon Geronimo’s life after he was sent to the reservation, was a hit at the High Chaparral Reunion in Tucson on March 22, 2014.
 It’s all over the Internet that Rudy (Wind on the High Chaparral TV series) got a standing ovation.
 There have been many shows since then, mostly in the Southwest and Los Angeles area.
+(Add Albuquerque and Ft.
+Worth to the list of shows).
 Rudy Ramos is on Facebook or visit him on www.GeronimoLifeOnTheReservation.com/ The show is entertaining and educational.
-It shows a different side of the great Apache warrior.
+It shows a different side of the great Apache warrior focusing on his life on the reservation after his surrender.
 Don’t miss it if it comes near you!

 Facebook: Janelle Meraz Hooper